david-berruezo/avantio_cron_cli/README.md

-# CodeIgniter 4 Application Starter
+# Avantio WS Websites CronJob Application

-## What is CodeIgniter?
+## What is Avantio WS Websites CronJob Application?

-CodeIgniter is a PHP full-stack web framework that is light, fast, flexible and secure.
-More information can be found at the [official site](http://codeigniter.com).
+Avantio WS Websites CronJob Application is a cli and web application to connect to avantio websites webservices More information can be found at the [official site](https://feeds.avantio.com/doc/api_for_websites.pdf).

 This repository holds a composer-installable app starter.
 It has been built from the